ksandom/ai-docker/things/stableDiffusion/automatic1111/README.md

 # Automatic1111

-Automatic1111 was the first UI that really caught on in a big way.
+Automatic1111 was the first StableDiffusion UI that really caught on in a big way.